Dialog FIR Decimation

 Rate options —

-the method by which the block thins the input data
+the method by which the block decimates the input data

 Details

-Specify the method by which the block should thin the input data.
+Specify the method by which the block should thin out the input data.
 Options to choose from:

 -

-If the Rate options parameter is set to Enforce single-rate processing
+If the Rate options parameter is set to `Enforce single-rate processing', then the Dialog FIR Decimation block can be used inside trigger subsystems.

 -

-- when this method is selected, the block thins the signal so that the output sampling rate is times lower than the input sampling rate.
+`Allow multirate processing' — when this method is selected, the unit decimates the signal in such a way that the output sampling rate in times less than the entrance one.

 Dependencies

-To use this option, set the Input processing parameter to Columns as channels (frame based)
+To use this parameter, set the Input processing parameter to Columns as channels (frame based).

 |